The Frizzled Leek

 Sous Vide Lemon Curd is a fail-proof way to make this traditional springtime condiment.
 With only 4 ingredients, there is no excuse not to make your homemade lemon curd!

-A jar of lemon curd on top of a small white plate with a scone in the background. this recipe
+A jar of lemon curd on top of a small white plate with a scone in the background.

 Lemon curd is one of those items that is so useful in the kitchen.
 You can use it on tarts, Air Fryer Scones, cakes, or in my Lemon Curd Muffins.